kamranahmedse/developer-roadmap/src/data/question-groups/react/react.md

     topics:
       - 'Core'
       - 'Beginner'
-  - question: What is `createPortal`?
+  - question: What are portals in React?
     answer: create-portal.md
     topics:
       - 'Core'
       - 'Intermediate'
   - question: What is Concurrent React (Concurrent Mode)?
     answer: |
-      Concurrent React, previously referred to as Concurrent Mode, is a set of new features in React 18 that allows React to interrupt the rendering process to consider more urgent tasks, making it possible for React to be more responsive to user input and produce smoother user experiences.
+      Concurrent React, previously referred to as Concurrent Mode, is a set of new features in React that allows React to interrupt the rendering process to consider more urgent tasks, making it possible for React to be more responsive to user input and produce smoother user experiences.
 It lets React keep the UI responsive while rendering large component trees by splitting the rendering work into smaller chunks and spreading it over multiple frames.
     topics:
-      - 'Core'
+      - 'Performance'
       - 'Intermediate'
-  - question: What is the new `startTransition` API?
+  - question: What is the `useTransition` hook?
-    answer: |
+    answer: use-transition.md
-      The `startTransition` API in React 18 allows developers to mark certain updates as **transitions** so they can be deprioritized, allowing other, more urgent updates to be processed first.
-This ensures that the UI remains responsive during updates that might take some time, like data fetching.
     topics:
-      - 'Core'
+      - 'Performance'
       - 'Intermediate'
   - question: What is the purpose of `flushSync` in React?
     answer: flush-sync.md
     topics:
       - 'Core'
       - 'Intermediate'
-  - question: What is the `renderToString` in React?
+  - question: How to render React components as static HTML string?
     answer: |
       The `renderToString` function in React is part of the `react-dom/server` package and is used to render React components on the server-side to a static HTML string.
 It is commonly used for server-side rendering (SSR) in React.
     topics:
-      - 'Core'
+      - 'SSR'
       - 'Intermediate'
   - question: What are Server Components in React?
     answer: |
-      Server Components in React 18 are a new type of component that allows developers to write components that render on the server instead of the client.
+      Server Components in allow developers to write components that render on the server instead of the client.
 Unlike traditional components, Server Components do not have a client-side runtime, meaning they result in a smaller bundle size and faster loads.
 They can seamlessly integrate with client components and can fetch data directly from the backend without the need for an API layer.
 This enables developers to build rich, interactive apps with less client-side code, improving performance and developer experience.
     topics:
-      - 'Core'
+      - 'SSR'
       - 'Intermediate'
-  - question: What is `React.lazy` loading in React?
-    answer: Lazy loading is a technique in React that allows you to load components only when they are needed, reducing the initial bundle size and improving performance.
-    topics:
-      - 'Core'
-      - 'Intermediate'
-  - question: How do you implement `React.lazy`` loading for a component in React?
+  - question: How to lazy load components in React?
     answer: lazy-loading.md
     topics:
-      - 'Core'
+      - 'Performance'
       - 'Intermediate'
   - question: What is `Suspense` in React?
-    answer: |
+    answer: suspense.md
-      Suspense is a component in React that lets you specify the fallback content to display while waiting for a component to load.
-It is used in conjunction with `React.lazy()` to lazily load components.
     topics:
-      - 'Core'
+      - 'UX'
       - 'Intermediate'
-  - question: What are inline conditional expressions in React?
-    answer: inline-conditionals.md
-    topics:
-      - 'Core'
-      - 'Beginner'
   - question: How React Virtual DOM works?
     answer: virtual-dom.md
     topics:
       - 'Core'
       - 'Intermediate'
-  - question: What is a Controlled Component in React?
-    answer: A Controlled component is one in which React's state mechanisms, such as `useState` or `useReducer`, manage the component's state.
-The value of the component is controlled by React, and changes to it are managed through functions like `onChange`.
-    topics:
-      - 'Core'
-      - 'Beginner'
-  - question: What is an Uncontrolled Component in React?
-    answer: An Uncontrolled component is one in which the component's state is managed internally.
-You can use a `ref` to access the DOM node and get its current value.
-    topics:
-      - 'Core'
-      - 'Beginner'
   - question: How do Server Components differ from Client Components?
     answer: Server Components are rendered on the server and do not require client-side JavaScript for rendering.
 While Server Components and Client components can coexist in the same app, Server Components can import and render Client components.
-However, Client components cannot directly import and render Server Components; they can do so only via props.
     topics:
-      - 'Core'
+      - 'SSR'
       - 'Beginner'
-  - question: Can React Server Components be mixed with Client components?
-    answer: Yes, React Server Components can seamlessly integrate with client components.
-This allows developers to leverage the benefits of Server Components while maintaining client-side interactivity where needed.
-    topics:
-      - 'Core'
-      - 'Beginner'
   - question: How do React Server Components handle data fetching?
     answer: Server Components can directly access backend resources, databases, or filesystems to fetch data during rendering, eliminating the need for a separate API layer for data fetching.
     topics:
-      - 'Core'
+      - 'SSR'
       - 'Beginner'
-  - question: Describe the Client Component's lifecycle.
+  - question: What's the component's lifecycle in React?
     answer: component-lifecycle.md
-    topics:
-      - 'Core'
-      - 'Beginner'
-  - question: What is a dependency array in React?
-    answer: In React, a dependency array is commonly used with the `useEffect`, `useMemo`, and `useCallback` hooks to specify the dependencies of the hook.
-The hook will only be executed or re-executed if the dependencies have changed since the last render.
     topics:
       - 'Core'
       - 'Beginner'